 Errors in Published Works

-- When an error or inaccuracy is found in a published article, its author is required to urgently inform the editor-in-chief of the journal about this error in order to publish a refutation or correction to the article.
+- When an error or inaccuracy is found in a published article, its author is required to urgently inform the editor-in-chief or the editorial board of the journal about this error in order to publish a refutation or correction to the article.

-- When errors or inaccuracies are found in a published article by the editor-in-chief of the journal, including upon receiving information about such errors from third parties, the author is required to urgently take action to publish a refutation or correction of the article, or to submit evidence to the editor-in-chief demonstrating the correctness of the ideas published in the article.
+- When errors or inaccuracies are found in a published article by the editor-in-chief or the editorial board of the journal, including upon receiving information about such errors from third parties, the author is required to urgently take action to publish a refutation or correction of the article, or to submit evidence to the editor-in-chief or the editorial board demonstrating the correctness of the published article.